syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 There are two ways you can provide data to bubble chart,

-1. You can use `[ChartDataPoint](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/topic654.html# "")`’s three parameter constructor to pass x, y and size values to  `BubbleSeries`,
+1. You can use [ChartDataPoint](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/topic654.html# "")’s three parameter constructor to pass x, y and size values to  `BubbleSeries`,

 {% highlight c# %}
 [C#]